Targeted Active Learning for Bayesian Decision-Making: Targeted active learning criterion

 since we assume the additive noise to be zero-mean.
 The randomness of $f_{k,\tx}$ (and thus of $\bar{Y}_k$) only comes from lack of information.
 Such uncertainty is said to be \textit{epistemic}, and adding more points to the dataset will reduce this uncertainty \citep{hullermeier2021aleatoric}.

 We can now compute the posterior probability that decision $k$ is the optimal decision, which we denote by $\pi_k$.
 We have

 Note that the events inside Eq.~\eqref{eq-pik} are not independent, and as such this cannot be broken down into a product of probabilities.
-Finally, we denote by $\Db(\tx)$ the discrete random variable which contains the posterior uncertainty on the optimal decision for $\tx$, i.e., whose probability mass function is given by the $(\pi_k)$.
-An illustrative example is given in Figure~\ref{fig-2}.
+We denote by $\Db(\tx)$ the discrete random variable which contains the posterior uncertainty on the optimal decision for $\tx$, i.e., whose probability mass function is given by the $(\pi_k)$.
+By definition we have $\mathbb{P}(\Db = k) = \pi_k$, and the $\pi_k$ sum to 1, so this defines a valid random variable.
+An illustrative example is given in the left and center panels of Figure~\ref{fig-1}.